A Generative Model for Digital Camera Noise Synthesis: Related Work

 \textbf{Physics-based Methods.} Wei \etal~\cite{wei2020physics} physically modeled different components of the noises (\eg shot noise, read noise, etc.) and their relationship with overall system gain through the linear least-square fitting.
 Following this work, Zou \etal~\cite{zou2022estimating} used contrastive learning to estimate the camera parameters from noisy images to save the labor of manually calibrating the noises.

 \textbf{Generative Adversarial Network.} Jang \etal~\cite{jang2021c2n} explicitly sampled the content-dependent and independent noise in deep feature space and trained the model with unpaired data.
 To ensure the correctness of synthetic noises' pattern and magnitude without sacrificing randomness, Jang \etal~\cite{jang2021c2n} added a penalty to the mean value of generated noises.
 Cai \etal~\cite{cai2021learning} used the perceptual loss and aligned the synthetic and real noises on the image domain with an additional denoiser.
+Fu \etal~\cite{fu2023srgb} used a lightweight model to predict the global noise level from noisy images and a mean filter to approximate the local level map.

 \textbf{Invertible Network.} Abdelhamed \etal~\cite{abdelhamed2019noise} used normalizing flow, that conditions on sensor gain and camera brandmark, to map the camera noise to a base measure (i.e., Gaussian noise), and sample noises through the inverted network in rawRGB space.
 Based on it, Kousha \etal~\cite{kousha2022modeling} improved the model and applied it in the sRGB space.
 Maleky \etal~\cite{maleky2022noise2noiseflow} trained a self-supervised denoiser~\cite{lehtinen2018noise2noise} and Noise Flow~\cite{abdelhamed2019noise} model jointly without clean images, and achieved promising performance in both denoising and noise synthesizing tasks.
 Liu \etal~\cite{liu2021invertible} used an invertible network to separate clean image signal and noise signal in latent space and performed the denoising task simultaneously.